-In collaboration with the Contemporary Physics Education Project, Sonoma State University is creating a poster entitled "Gravity: from Newton to Einstein."
-This poster will be sold by CPEP, which is a non-profit group.
+In collaboration with the Contemporary Physics Education Project, Sonoma State University has created a poster entitled "Gravity: from Newton to Einstein."
+This poster is now sold by CPEP, which is a non-profit group.
+The Villanova group is also working with the APS to create an update to the "Gravitational Waves" poster which has been freely distributed.